playn/playn.github.io/docs/overview.md

 One design choice made by PlayN is to assume that every quad should have a full affine transformation accompanying it.
 This allows a bunch of arbitrarily transformed quads to be drawn in a single batch (assuming they reference the same texture).
-This requires six floats per quad, where a "scale and translation"-only approach might only need two, but we think this is better for the general case.
+This requires six floats per quad, where a "scale and translation"-only approach might only need three, but we think this is better for the general case.
 If you need maximum performance and are drawing a zillion unrotated, unsheared quads, then you can pretty easily write your own QuadBatch to do it.